Curriculum Director, Drawing, Art Appreciation

 In her role as Curriculum Director, Rachael works directly with teachers to ensure that the Creative Workshop’s classes are of high quality and in line with what students want to learn.

 Rachael earned an MA in museum studies and art history from Rutgers University and trained as an artist at Munson-Williams-Proctor Institute’s School of Art.
 As an historian, curator and writer, she has helped bring Hugh P. Botts work to view at MAG; co-curated the All Small Redux exhibit at Agnes Scott College’s Dalton Gallery in 2009; and previously taught at Nazareth College and the High Museum of Art, Atlanta.
+She is currently a part-time student working towards an Educational Doctorate in Human Development through UR’s Margaret Warner School.

 As an artist, Rachael’s paper dolls won Best in Show at the Public Market’s Artist Row, 2008.
 She has held a residency at the Vermont Studio Center and in 2006 participated in a session on Craft and Social Conscience at Penland School of Crafts.